conversejs/converse.js/docs/source/development.rst

 get
 ~~~

-Returns an object representing a chat box, if that chat box is already open.
+Returns an object representing a chat box.
-If the chat box is not already open, this method will return ``null``.

 To return a single chat box, provide the JID of the contact you're chatting
 with in that chat box::